World's heaviest woman flies to India to fight for her life

 By fifth grade she'd stopped going to school because her thyroid problems were making her lethargic.

-Her legs were also unable to carry her weight; she had use her knees to move around because she couldn't stand.
+Her legs were also unable to carry her weight; she had to use her knees to move around because she couldn't stand.

 "She would use her knees to reach the car in the parking lot and we would drive her across Alexandria and the coast without leaving the car," says her sister Shaimaa.